mohammed-stalin/nlp_fourthLab/README.md

 1. **Deep Learning Models for Text Analysis:**
    - Learned how to set up and train different RNN-based models (RNN, Bidirectional RNN, GRU, LSTM) for text relevance scoring.
-   - Understood the importance of choosing the right model architecture for specific text processing tasks.
+   - Understood the importance of choosing the right model architecture for specific text-processing tasks.

 2. **Normalization Techniques:**
    - Used `StandardScaler` for normalizing target variables, improving model performance.